django/code-of-conduct/reports.md

 ## Report handling procedure

 This document aims to present the way we handle received reports.
-This is not a complete guide, or a template we absolutely always follow.
-Each issue is different and requires individual consideration on case-to-case basis.
-However, this is a set of guidelines or best practices that guide the way we provide support to the community.
+This is not a complete guide, but a set of guidelines or best practices that guide the way we provide support to the community.
+Each issue is different and requires individual consideration on a case-to-case basis.

 ### Types of received reports